-- a) Procurement by noncompetitive proposals is procurement through solicitation of a proposal from only one source and may be used only when one or more of the following circumstances apply: - 1) The procurement transaction can only be fulfilled by a single source; - The public exigency or emergency for the requirement will not permit a delay resulting from providing public notice of a competitive solicitation; - The federal awarding agency or pass-through entity expressly authorizes written approval of noncompetitive proposals in response to a written request from the District; or - 4) After solicitation of a number of sources, competition is determined inadequate. - b) Noncompetitive proposals may only be solicited with the approval of the superintendent or the board.
+- a) Procurement by noncompetitive proposals is procurement through solicitation of a proposal from only one source and may be used only when one or more of the following circumstances apply: - 1) The item is available only from a single source; - 2) The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation; - The federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the District; or - 4) After solicitation of a number of sources, competition is determined inadequate. - b) Noncompetitive proposals may only be solicited with the approval of the superintendent or the board.
 Sufficient and appropriate documentation that justifies the sole sourcing decision must be maintained by the superintendent or designee. - c) A cost or price analysis will be performed for noncompetitive proposals when the price exceeds \$250,000.